-Assignment pulse is held daily.
+Assignment pulse meetings is held daily.
 An assignment is carried out by a single person or a small group of people.
 Typically, assignments are not correlated to each other and run for different lengths of time.

 The number of assignments should be limited based on the available people who will work with the assignments.